Sunrise at Campobello: Cast

 Director Dore Schary had originally considered Anthony Quayle for the role of Roosevelt until Schary's wife suggested Bellamy.

 Production

 Sunrise at Campobello presents events that took place over three years, from August 1921 to July 1924, culminating in Roosevelt's speech at the 1924 Democratic National Convention.
 Before and during Roosevelt's presidency, the extent of his disability was minimized.
 Sunrise at Campobello depicts the debilitating effects of his paralytic illness to a greater extent than had been previously disclosed by the media.

 Exteriors were filmed at the Home of Franklin D. Roosevelt National Historic Site, the Roosevelt Campobello International Park on Campobello Island and the Roosevelts' former Manhattan residence.
 Interiors were shots on sets at Warner Bros.
+Pictures.
 The Shrine Auditorium in Los Angeles was used to represent for Madison Square Garden for the 1924 convention.

 The film was scored by Franz Waxman.